-“The aim of counseling Services department is to provide psychological and emotional support to the patients and their caregivers to combat the Battle with cancer and to improve their Quality of Life”.
+“The aim of Psycho Oncology department is to provide psychological and emotional support to the patients and their caregivers to combat the Battle with cancer and to improve their Quality of Life”.

 Counseling is an integral element of Oncology treatment.
-Diagnosis of Cancer is devastating for patients as well as families.
-Patients have a whole plethora of queries in their minds pertaining to their diagnosis, treatment , follow-ups and survival, changes in their life, their life after cancer, their relationship with their spouse, children, work relationships, finances etc. Patients do speak to their doctors as well as Nurses, but someone who can understand each phase they are going through is a Counselor.
+Diagnosis of Cancer is devastating for patients as well as for families.
+Patients have a whole plethora of queries in their minds pertaining to their diagnosis, treatment , follow-ups and survival, changes in their life, their life with and after cancer, their relationship with their spouse, children, work relationships, finances etc. Patients do speak to their doctors as well as Nurses, but someone who can understand each phase they are going through is a Psycho Oncologist/Psychologist/Counselors.

-The department of counseling at RGCIRC has a compact team of one Clinical Psychologist (Psycho oncologist) and two counselors.
+The department of Psycho Oncology at RGCI & RC has a compact team, comprising of Psychologist (Psycho Oncologist) and counselors.

 In a counseling session, a safe and confidential environment is presented wherein the patient or client can express difficult feelings that may be confusing or stressful to him.
 The act of focusing on uncomfortable emotions or experiences in a non-judgmental space can enable the patient to see things more clearly and encourages positive changes in the patient which can lead him to gain control over his life.

-The main aim of counseling is to empower the patients with the confidence to make their own choices and decision to explore ways to cope with their diagnosis, managing their emotional concerns and discuss ways to address and cope with any life style changes that might occur during the treatment process.
+The main aim of counseling is to empower the patients with mindfulness based approach and confidence to make their own choices and decision to explore ways to cope with their diagnosis, managing their emotional concerns and discuss ways to address and cope with any life style changes that might occur during the treatment process.

-The department has also organized and coordinated some of the national and international conferences like Lymphoma Survival Meet 2014, Lymphoma Survival Meet 2016, Breast Survivors Meet 2015, Breast Survivors Meet 2016, and many more and is always committed to conduct more such events in future.
+The department has also organized and coordinated some of the national and international conferences like Lymphoma Survival Meet 2014, Lymphoma Survival Meet 2016, Breast Survivors Meet 2015, Breast Survivors Meet 2016, World Mental Health Day 2017, Chai for Cancer on World Cancer Day 2018, and many more and is always committed to conduct more such events in future.

-At RGCI&RC, the department of counseling service provides a compressive team support to the support groups that are currently working at the institute.
-There are two diseases specific support groups in action at the institute namely Lymphoma support group and Breast cancer survivors support group called “Metri”.
-The volunteers, who are mostly survivors or more positively the winners of cancer battle, come every week to support the patients being diagnosed or getting treatment of cancer at the institute.
-These volunteers come every week to meet fellow patients mostly with same disease and share the experiences of their cancer journey to the patients.
+At RGCI&RC, the department provides a compressive team support to the support groups that are currently working at the institute.
+There are three diseases specific support groups in action at the institute namely Lymphoma support group, cancer survivor and caregivers support group of Indian Cancer Society namely “Cancer Sahyog” and last but not the least volunteers from Yes to Life NGO.
+The volunteers, who are mostly the winners of cancer battle, come every week to support the patients being diagnosed or getting treatment of cancer at the institute.
 The main aim of these support groups is to provide emotional and social support to these patients.
-They discuss various ways to deal with the hardships and challenges of cancer.
 These support groups meet patients in the supervisions of qualified psychologists or counselors to make sure the process goes professionally and ethically.

 “The diagnosis of Cancer not only poses challenges on ones physical well being, but its implications are also on behavioral, emotional and spiritual parameters.
 Our goal is to help you cope with the challenges of cancer and keep your emotions intact during the treatment.”